jasoncovelli/mechanical-engineering-portfolio/total-gym-reverse-engineering/README.md

 - Primary datum selection based on functional contact surfaces
 - Secondary datums selected to restrict remaining degrees of freedom
-- Application of flatness, position, perpendicularity, and size tolerances
+- Application of flatness, perpendicularity, and size tolerances
 - Proper constraint of all six degrees of freedom through datum hierarchy
 - Control of wheel mounts, structural joints, and connection features

 <p align="center">